wbrooks1/Whisper/README.md

 ***

 Notes:<br>
-If you use the emulator and try to record audio it will crash.
+WARNING: If you use the emulator and try to record audio it will crash.